natlogica/hundred-days/r1-log.md

 ### R1D4
 Learning about using the random module and also working with lists.
 Lists can be nested.
 Today's project was to implement a textual version of Rock Paper Scissors.

+### R1D5
+Learning about using a for loop to iterate through a list.
+Can also iterate through numbers in range().
+Today's project was to create a password generator with the desired sequence of numbers, letters and symbols with an end result that is random and unique.